-General Liability Insurance is considered the cornerstone of all insurance coverages needed by a small business.
-It is the basis of what other coverages are built on and should be the first coverage considered for your protection.
-Whether your business is a one-person operation, Mom and Pop, or an established corporation with 50 employees, General Liability should always be included in your insurance portfolio.
+General liability insurance is the cornerstone of all insurance coverages needed by any business.
+It should be the first coverage considered for your protection.
+Whether your business is a one-person operation or an established corporation, general liability should always be included in your insurance portfolio.

-Your general liability is what will financially protect your business in the event that you or your employees cause bodily injury or property damage to a third-party (customer).
-Typically known as “slip and fall” insurance, your general liability coverage goes much further in the event of a loss (claim).
-Every General Liability policy consists of a core group of coverages, but can be endorsed (added to) to design an insurance solution that will meet the needs of your particular type of business.
+General liability insurance is what will financially protect your business in the event that you or your employees cause bodily injury or property damage to a third-party.
+Every general liability insurance policy consists of a core group of coverages, but can be endorsed to design an insurance solution that will meet the needs of your particular company.